-- Many of you Motorbike Touring Warriors may well have spent time in the military wearing your camouflage clothing with pride.
+- Many of you Adventure Motorbike Touring Riders may well have spent time in the military wearing your camouflage clothing with pride.
 Did you know the word Camouflage roughly translate in English means Make up for the Stage?

 Authors’ Note; Now I am not saying anything but….

-- With all cities in the world, you will find a mass of pigeons.
+- In all cities in the world, you will find a mass of pigeons.
 No different here in Paris, except many of these pigeons hold a rank in the French Army.

-If you head to Mont Valerien, which is situated close to the outskirts of Paris, you will find more information on this quirky and fun-to-know fact.
+If you head to Mont Valerien, which is situated close to the outskirts of Paris, you´ll find more information on this quirky and fun-to-know fact.

 Author’s Note(s) Now, before you leave the French capital, you will need to get your head around this next bit of information to assist you when Motorcycling in France.

 The french landmass is divided into twenty-two regions.
 (Easy bit.)
-Each region is then divided into departments. (slightly harder to remember.)
-Subsequently, the departments are subdivided into 342 arrondissements. (now starting to panic.)
+Each region is divided into departments. (slightly harder to remember.)
+Subsequently, the departments were subdivided into 342 arrondissements. (now starting to panic.)

-The arrondissements are subdivided into 3,883 cantons.
+The arrondissement, subdivided into 3,883 cantons.
 (Now I need a coffee.)
 These cantons are subdivided into 36,569 communes…(Stop, I need a Cognac instead.)
 As I compose this article I think I got it right!